Ahmad-Sajad-Faizi/My-IT-Portfolio/Project-1-M365-AzureAD/documentation/c-intune-device-management/enrollment-and-compliance.md

 ---

-*Lab completed: Microsoft Intune tenant (Fazi IT Lab) with Windows enrollment and compliance policies configured.*
+*Lab completed: Microsoft Intune tenant (faizi IT Lab) with Windows enrollment and compliance policies configured.*